snubwoody/wakunguma.com/src/articles/windows-performance.md

 ![](../assets/windows-performance/process-screenshot.png)

 I wonder if this is due to the fundamental design of the operating system architecture or just accumulating crap over the years.
-I rarely ever use windows with a ram usage <60%
+I rarely ever use windows with a ram usage <60%.

+I'm not here to hate on windows just genuinely curious, windows github action runners also have (LINK) slower performance than linux and macos.

 Maybe it's Docker and I forgot to drop some images.